eficode-academy/argocd-katas/argocd-and-helm.md

 **Customizing the Jenkins deployment with a values file** We will change the values of the Jenkins deployment by using a values file.
 This is useful when you want to keep your values in a separate file and not in the ArgoCD UI.

-- Save the current application manifest to your repository by clicking `App details` and then `Manifest`.
-It should be saved in the `Jenkins` directory.
 - Look at the `values.yaml` file in the `jenkins` directory.
-You can see that the `service.type` is set to `NodePort`.
+You can see that the `service.type` is set to `NodePort`, and two other values.

-- Change your manifest to use the `values.yaml` file by changing `spec.source` to `spec.sources` like the following:
+- Change your manifest in ArgoCD in to use the `values.yaml` file by changing `spec.source` to `spec.sources` like the following:

 ``` yaml
 project: default